 - Total Liabilities = $1,000,000

-By plugging these figures into the debt to asset formula, you end up with a result that looks like this:
+By plugging these figures into the D/A formula, you end up with a result that looks like this:

 In this example, Company V’s Total Debt to Total Asset ratio shows you that it has twice as many assets as it does liabilities, meaning that only half, or 50%, of its resources are derived from borrowed funds.

-As an investor, the debt to asset ratio can help you to evaluate the overall risk associated with a specific company.
+As an investor, the debt to assets ratio can help you to evaluate the overall risk associated with a specific company.

 So what is a good debt to asset ratio?

-Like many financial ratios, there are three possible outcomes for a company’s debt to asset ratio calculation: 1, or 100%, greater than 1, or less than 1.
+Like many financial ratios, there are three possible outcomes for a company’s total debt to total asset ratio calculation: 1, or 100%, greater than 1, or less than 1.